Sertoma Arts Center

 Office of Raleigh Arts

-Located in the heart of Shelley Lake Park, Sertoma Arts Center is a fun, creative destination for all ages, offering classes and workshops in painting, drawing, photography, pottery, performing arts, and more, along with exhibitions, studio spaces, group support, and community outreach.
+Located in the heart of Shelley Lake Park, Sertoma Arts Center is a fun, creative destination for all ages, offering classes and workshops in painting, drawing, photography, pottery, performing arts, printmaking, jewelry, fibers studio, and more, along with exhibitions, studio spaces, group support, and community outreach.
 Sertoma's outreach partners include the North Carolina Arts Council and Wake County Public Schools.

 Sertoma Arts Center is part of a learning community of 11 arts organizations that collaborate to advocate for and improve access to the arts for people with disabilities.
 This collective is funded in part by the City of Raleigh Arts Commission and the United Arts Council of Raleigh and Wake County.